lawinko/expo-expert-test/README.md

    - Upgrade it to the latest supported Expo SDK and modern third‑party dependencies.
    - Move its source code and configuration into `unified-app/` as the canonical implementation.

-2. **Identify and document all differences across the existing apps, then generate per‑app config files reflecting those variations (using Ruby scripts to automate config creation).**
+2. **Identify and document all differences across the existing apps, then generate per‑app config files reflecting those variations manually (or using Ruby scripts to automate config creation).**
    - Programmatically inspect the existing apps under `apps/*` for differences in:
      - App names, slugs, WebView URLs
      - Bundle IDs and Android package names